Pro Tips for RAID Array Data Recovery on NAS Raidon InTANK iR8624 Devices

 It is important to note that these guidelines provide a general overview, and the specific configuration steps may vary depending on the NAS device and its firmware version.
 Always refer to the manufacturer's documentation for detailed instructions and best practices.

-Although NAS InTANK iR8624 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR8624 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view